lifting-bits/mcsema/docs/CommonErrors.md

 **Technical Background:** The semantics of the instruction you are trying to translate are not present in mcsema.

 **Possible Fixes:** First, you could implement the instruction semantics and submit a pull request with the implementation.
-Second, you can try to use the `-ignore-unsupported` flag to `mcsema-lift` so mcsema will silenty ignore this unsupported instruction.
+Second, you can try to use the `-ignore-unsupported` flag to `mcsema-lift` so mcsema will silently ignore this unsupported instruction.
 Missing instructions may or may not matter, depending on what you want to do with the translated bitcode.

 **Debugging Hints:** The error message tells you the location of the instruction in the binary, and its LLVM MC-layer opcode.
 This information will help in implementing the instruction.
 In the case of our example message, the instruction is `aeskeygenassist`:
     $ objdump -x -d our_binary | grep 4007cf